zhangganlin/NICE-SLAM-with-Adaptive-Feature-Grids/README.md

 ## Acknowledgement

-- I express gratitude to [NICE-SLAM](https://pengsongyou.github.io/nice-slam), we benefit a lot from both their papers and codes.
+- I express gratitude to [NICE-SLAM](https://pengsongyou.github.io/nice-slam), we benefit a lost from both their papers and codes.
 - Thanks to [Songyou Peng](https://pengsongyou.github.io/).
-He has provided many insightful guidance about how to integrate voxel hashing into the nice-slam framework. .
-I would like to express my sincere appreciation to [Zihan Zhu](https://zzh2000.github.io/), who has provided many intelligent suggestions on this project.
+He has provided many insightful guidance about how to integrate voxel hashing into the nice-slam framework.
+We would like to express our sincere appreciation to [Zihan Zhu](https://zzh2000.github.io/), who has provided many intelligent suggestions on this project.